-The Optimal Design Module will select the optimal diameters for a specified section of a system to minimize the total pipe cost.
+The Optimal Design Module calculates the optimal diameters for a specified section of a system to minimize the total pipe cost.

 Optimized Calibration minimizes the difference between observed field data and model predictions considering all test data simultaneously to provide the best calibration possible.

-Hydrant Flow Calculation provides calculated fire flow for each hydrant which will maintain a specified minimum pressure anywhere in the distribution system as well as the required pressure at a pumper.
+Hydrant Flow Calculation provides the calculated fire flow for each hydrant which maintains a specified minimum pressure anywhere in the distribution system as well as the required pressure at a pumper.

 Instantaneous Peak Demand Rural Analysis calculates your model demands using Peak Demand Diversity curves recommended for rural and sparsely populated water systems.
 Conventional designs often lead to undersized piping and low pressures.

 Meters provide a powerful alternative to allocated junction demands.
-Place one or more meter connections at any location in any pipeline and associate these meters with the user and demand type.
-Demands automatically assigned to junctions.
+Place one or more metered connections at any location in any pipeline and associate these meters with the user and demand type.
+Demands are automatically assigned to junctions.

 Demand Types & Patterns factors (multipliers) entered into the program table will vary multiple types of demand over time.

-Automatic Demand Distribution – Specify the total demand and number of residential connections and the demand it will automatically be distributed throughout the system.
-This is a tremendous time saver
+Automatic Demand Distribution – Specify the total demand and the number of residential connections and the demand will automatically be distributed throughout the system.
+This is a tremendous time-saver.

-Sprinkler Systems and hydrant system layouts can be built with automatic pipe layout grids which is a huge time-saving feature in building models with many duplicate grid sections.
+Sprinkler Systems and hydrant system layouts can be built with automatic pipe layout grids which is a huge time-saving feature when building models with many duplicate grid sections.

 Locate Pressure Zones – Find and emphasize pressure zones in a system.